Abuse is the Beauty of the Working ClassBjarne Melgaard in collaboration with Bjørn Kristian Hilberg (Malbrum)

 Dance clips mix with heaty porn and documentary footage of a penguin breaking from the pack to walk across a great expanse of ice and snow.
 The transition from a youthful good time to more sobering footage of the Challenger expolsion, reminds us of the deep pleasures of life coming up against the present reality of uncertain futures – changing states, disappearing landscapes, environmental ruin and war.

-Again, each element in the dense and highly chaotic moving image work is a vessel for meaning: even the final frame of the video is a portrait of Stefano, who before his tragic and untimely death at the age of 26, was a close personal friend of the artist.
-Eyes closed, the film frame pictures a quiet moment of reflection, or feeling of gratification, a buildup of lifes highs and lows.
+Again, each element in the dense and highly chaotic moving image work is a vessel for meaning and reflection on our connection to, and collaboration with others: even the final frame of the video is a portrait of Stefano, who before his tragic and untimely death at the age of 26, was a close personal friend of the artist.
+Eyes closed, the film frame pictures a quiet moment of reflection, or perhaps moment of gratification, a buildup and breakdown of life’s highs and lows.

 [3] Saltz, Jerry.
 Bjarne Melgaard’s “Ignorant Transparencies,” New York Magazine, October 14, 2013.